 Dentists are medical professionals who specialize in diagnosing and treating oral diseases and infections.
 They fill cavities, extract and replace teeth, conduct root canals and perform other surgical procedures.
 Dentists also provide patients with preventative care by informing them of proper oral care practices.
 While most dentists are general practitioners, some specialize in branches of dentistry, such as orthodontics and oral surgery.

-The BLS anticipated that employment of dentists would expand 18% during the 2014 to 2024 decade, due to older individuals requiring advanced dental procedures as well as the ongoing emphasis on the importance of oral health.
-Dentists brought home an average annual salary of $172,350 as of May 2015, according to the BLS.
+The BLS anticipated that employment of dentists would expand faster than the average by 7% during the 2018 to 2028 decade, due to older individuals requiring advanced dental procedures as well as the ongoing emphasis on the importance of oral health.
+Dentists brought home an average annual salary of $175,840 as of May 2018, according to the BLS.

 Dentists must complete an undergraduate degree and four years of an accredited dental school and obtain state licensure to practice in the profession.
 Dental students can choose from either Doctor of Dental Surgery (DDS) or Doctor of Dental Medicine (DMD) programs.
 These programs are generally divided into two years of dental and general science instruction and two years of dental rotation externships.
 The rotations offer students opportunities to gain hands-on experience treating patients in clinics.
 Courses commonly include:

 - Oral pathology

 Dental school graduates may continue their training by completing 2-4 years of postgraduate education.
 Postgraduate programs train students on chosen specialties of the dentistry field.
 Some dentists also go on to complete an additional 2-year residency program.
 After completing postgraduate education, dentists may obtain licensure in their specialties by passing state exams.